An easy Baked Apple Oatmeal recipe for an easy, healthy fall breakfast packed with plant-based proteins and fiber.

 It’s super easy to make this baked oatmeal recipe with apples.

 All you need are a few simple ingredients, a bowl, and a large baking dish.
 Let me guide you through this easy healthy breakfast recipe.

 Most baked oatmeal recipes use eggs, but since we don’t use eggs in our vegan kitchen, we provide a replacement for this recipe.

-Of course, everyone is welcomed to adapt the recipe based on preferences, so we provide a note in the recipe card below to guide you if you don’t have a flaxseed meal at home.
+Of course, you can adapt the recipe to your preferences, so we provide a note in the recipe card below to guide you if you don’t have a flaxseed meal at home.

 - Old-fashioned rolled oats – don’t use quick oats or instant oats to make a baked oatmeal recipe.
 The result is pretty dry and dense, and you lose some important fibers as well.
 You can use gluten-free certified oats if you are gluten intolerant.

 - Flaxseed meal or chia seed meal.
 This replaces one regular egg to make vegan baked apple oatmeal.

 - Unsweetened almond milk, coconut milk, or plant-based milk you love.